Jaron C. Hansen

 The connection of short term PM exposure and the onset of myocardial infarction has been observed in general population studies.
 Additionally, a cross-over study of 12,865 patients living in Utah showed that short-term exposure to high PM levels contributed to acute coronary disease, especially among the individuals predisposed or with current coronary condition.
 Acute vasoconstriction was observed in healthy adults after short term exposure to levels of fine particulate pollution and ozone common in urban areas.
 Although the effects of exposure to ambient pollution in humans have been studied, and the effects of exposure of experimental animals to concentrated ambient particulate material, CAPS, has been reported in several studies, a study of the endothelial function effects of direct, short-term exposure of humans to PM in laboratory conditions have not yet been performed.

 Several designs for controlled human exposure have been developed.
 These include full-body exposure chambers, hoods and masks.
 Particulate matter generation in these systems employs either on-board production of pollution via previously obtained powder samples (wheat flour, dust, etc.) or the use of the particulate pollution directly extracted and concentrated from ambient atmospheric conditions.
-Our group has designed and characterizes the performance of a two-stage PM exposure chamber/environmental chamber for human subjects developed to study the effects of short-term PM exposure as well as serve as an environmental chamber.
+The Hansen Lab Group has designed and characterizes the performance of a two-stage PM exposure chamber/environmental chamber for human subjects developed to study the effects of short-term PM exposure as well as serve as an environmental chamber.
 The design of this chamber allows for the measurement of: 1) the concentrations of non-volatile and semi-volatile PM using semi-continuous monitors, 2) time-dependant size distribution, and 3) the concentrations of environmentally relevant gases, including CO, CO2, NOx, and O3.
 Additionally, the current design allows for the pretreatment (photochemically aging) of PM or atmospheric gases mixtures.
-The system allows us to investigate the influence of various conditions on ozone and PM production.
-A diagram of our human exposure chamber/environmental chamber design is given in Figure 4.
+The system allows scientists to investigate the influence of various conditions on ozone and PM production.

-Our group uses this exposure/environmental chamber to test and validate new semi-continuous instruments designed to measure PM and its components.
+The Hansen Lab also uses a human exposure/environmental chamber to test and validate new semi-continuous instruments designed to measure PM and its components.
 These instruments are ultimately placed into the field where they are used in air sampling campaigns designed to investigate source apportionment.
-Our group operates a sampling site in Lindon, Utah (Figure 6) as well as a trailer outfitted with a suite of air sampling instruments.
-We collaborate closely with the Utah Department of Air Quality and Southern California Edison to conduct air quality sampling campaigns.
+The Hansen Lab Group operates a sampling site in Lindon, Utah (Figure 6) as well as a trailer outfitted with a suite of air sampling instruments.
+The Hansen Lab collaborates closely with the Utah Department of Air Quality and Southern California Edison to conduct air quality sampling campaigns.

 Lignocellulose is the structural material that makes up much of the structural matter of plants.
 Approximately 33% of all plant matter is cellulose.
 Cellulose hemicellulose and lignin are the principle components of lignocellulose.
 Cellulose forms linear polymer chains in which individual monomer units are connected to one another through beta 1‐4 glycosidic bonds (β(1→4).
 (See Figure 7)

 The inherit stability of β(1→4) glycosidic bonds makes it difficult for most organisms to break down cellulose.
-Our group investigates pretreatment methods that disrupt the long‐chain polymer linkages of cellulose and of lignin-cellulose.
+The Hansen Lab investigates pretreatment methods that disrupt the long‐chain polymer linkages of cellulose and of lignin-cellulose.
 The result is the formation of monomer glucose and smaller chained cellulose polymer chains that are susceptible to further breakdown by anaerobic bacteria.
 This pretreated substrate is then introduced into an anaerobic induced blanket reactor (IBR) to digest the cellulose and consequently convert it into methane gas.
 The gas that is produced from the digestion of cellulose and lignocellulose is typically composed of 75 % CH4, 25% CO2, 1000-2000 ppm H2S and saturated in water vapor.
-The second research objective of our group in biofuel/alternative energy is to purify the biogas stream liberated by the anaerobic digestion process.
-Our group to date has filed 3 patents (patent pending) technologies.
+The second research objective of the Hansen Lab in regards tp biofuel/alternative energy is to purify the biogas stream liberated by the anaerobic digestion process.
+The Hansen Lab Group has, to date, filed 3 patents (patent pending) technologies.
 This technology has been licensed from Brigham Young University to a start-up company called Anaerobic Digestion Technology (AD Tech).
-Our technology has been successfully used to pretreat and digest algae, green waste (leaves and grass clippings), and sawdust.
+Hansen Lab technology has been successfully used to pretreat and digest algae, green waste (leaves and grass clippings), and sawdust.

 1. Hansen, Jaron C.; Li, Yumin; Francisco, Joseph S.; Li, Zhuangjie, “On the Mechanism of the BrO + CH2O Reaction” Journal of Physical Chemistry, A, 1999, 103, 8543-8546.